algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 |<a target="_blank" href="https://benoitdk.ynh.fr/web/algosup/sounds_of_pacman/pacman_gets_high_score.html">High Score Sound</a>|High Score|Sound triggered when Pac-Man reaches the previous high-score of the game.|
 |<a target="_blank" href="https://benoitdk.ynh.fr/web/algosup/sounds_of_pacman/ghost_back_to_base.html">Ghost soul back to base Sound</a>|Ghost soul back to base|Sound played by the ghost when they are killed and their sould is coming back to their spawnpoint.|
 |<a target="_blank" href="https://benoitdk.ynh.fr/web/algosup/sounds_of_pacman/pacman_dying.html">Dying sound Link</a>|Dying|Sound played by Pac-Man when it dies.|

+The list of all the sounds and their players can also be found on [this link](https://benoitdk.ynh.fr/web/algosup/sounds_of_pacman/).

 ---